 Absorption follows Beer’s Law, A=bC where is molar absorptivity, b is path length, and C is concentration.
 The molar absorptivity is the characteristic of an individual compound to absorb at a given wavelength and this property is due to functional groups, conjugation, etc. If a compound does not have a high molar absorptivity, it could be tagged with an appropriate group to increase its absorbance.
 Path length is generally related to the size of the cuvette and is 1 cm in standard spectrophotometers.

+UV-Vis is performed on a variety of instruments, from traditional spectrophotometers to more modern day plate readers.
+The absorbance wavelength must be chosen, either using a filter or a monochromator.
+A monochromator is a device that separates the wavelengths of light spatially and then places an exit slit where the desired wavelength of light is.
+Monochromators can be scanned to provide a whole absorbance spectrum.
+Alternatively, a diode array instrument allows all colors of light to be transmitted through the sample, then the light is separated into different wavelengths spatially and detected using photodiodes.
+Diode array instruments collect full spectra faster, but are more complicated and more expensive.

 Procedure:

-Calibrate the pectrometer
+Calibrate the Spectrometer

-Turn on the UV-Vis spectrometer and allow the lamps to warm up for an appropriate period of time (around 20 minutes) to stabilize them.
+Turn on the UV-Vis spectrometer and allow the lamps to warm up for an appropriate period of time (around 20 min) to stabilize them.

 Fill a cuvette with the solvent for the sample and make sure the outside is clean.
 This will serve as a blank and help account for light losses due to scattering or absorption by the solvent.

 Place the cuvette in the spectrometer.
-Make sure to align the cuvette properly, as often the cuvette has two sides which are meant for handling (may be grooved) and are not meant to shine light through.
+Make sure to align the cuvette properly, as often the cuvette has two sides, which are meant for handling (may be grooved) and are not meant to shine light through.

 Take a reading for the blank.
 The absorbance should be minimal, but any absorbance should be subtracted out from future samples.
 Some instruments might store the blank data and perform the subtraction for you.

-Perform an bsorbance pectrum
+Perform an Absorbance Spectrum

 Fill the cuvette with the sample.
-To make sure you do a quantitative transfer, rinse the cuvette twice with your sample and then fill it about ¾ full.
+To make sure the transfer is quantitative, rinse the cuvette twice with the sample and then fill it about ¾ full.
 Make sure the outside is clean of any fingerprints, etc.

 Place the cuvette in the spectrometer in the correct direction.